 • Sir Peter Higgs, Edinburgh: Sunday, November 7, 2021.
 A quick note about the question the grad students asked their audience on the occasion of substituting for him when he became too ill to present his public lecture.

 • Simon White, International Max Planck Research School on Astrophysics at the Ludwig Maximilians University Munich, has been at the forefront of a Cold Dark Matter paradigm.
-Because scholars like him have been working with cold concepts within a classic big bang model, I have been pushed to wander with silly questions like, “Could there be a super-cooling from the Planck Temperature because that phenomena would most likely act like laser thermodynamics.
+Because scholars like him have been working with cold concepts within a classic big bang model, I have been pushed to ask silly questions like, “Could there be a super-cooling from the Planck Temperature because that phenomena would most likely act like laser thermodynamics.
 Could the inverse square law apply?”
 Based on those flights of fancy, I just started another chart that starts with the Planck Temperature within Notation-0 and is divided by 2 to arrive at a radically reduced temperature for Notation-1.
 It is divided by 2 again for Notation-2.
 Because it is temperature assumed to be light and not an “infinitely-dense” singularity, but a very dense black light that within Notation-97 becomes visible light.
 If one Planck Sphere manifests per unit of Planck Time within thirty-one doublings, there are size is still an infinitesimal 3.470762×10-26 meters, the mass is just 103 pounds (46.79 Kilograms).
 So now we are asking, “What might the temperature be and why?”
 Within our first horizontally-scrolled chart, it is 4.73×10-18K.
 In the chart with Planck Temperature within Notation-0, it is 6.597×1022K.
 The Electroweak Scale requires an estimated temperature of 2×1012 Kelvin to create the Quark-Gluon Plasma (QGP).
 That’s an important benchmark.
 It requires 175 MeV per particle.
 We’ll need help to figure out which notation would be a logical place as another mechanism to force the review of possible mathematics and functions that may be at work.

 • Malcolm Fairbarin, Kings College London We have started a profile page to follow his work with the International Conferences from the Planck Scale to Electroweak Scale.